 OPC UA to BACnet/IP Challenge

 The upstream/server side was a secured OPC UA process control server.
 The downstream/client side needed those values as BACnet/IP objects inside a building automation workflow.
-That made this more than a simple protocol bridge.
-The project needed a dual-network gateway, a correct security setup, and a point-mapping method that matched the live OPC UA namespace precisely enough to avoid commissioning drift.
+That made this more than a basic protocol bridge.
+The project needed a dual-network gateway, a correct OPC UA security setup, and BACnet/IP object exposure that matched the live process namespace exactly enough to avoid commissioning drift.

 The most important technical challenge was tag-path alignment.
-The customer had a spreadsheet of OPC UA paths and a clear list of BACnet destinations, but the project still depended on translating that list into working Node ID references against the live server.
-In OPC UA work, a tag list that is close is not good enough.
-The namespace has to match exactly or the connection can look healthy while the values stay empty.
+The customer had a spreadsheet of OPC UA paths and a clear list of BACnet/IP destinations, but the tag list still had to be translated into working Node ID references against the live OPC UA namespace.
+In OPC UA work, a list that is close is not enough.
+The namespace has to match exactly or the BACnet/IP side can look connected while the live values stay empty.

-The deployment also had a practical architecture requirement.
-The customer needed to keep the OPC UA source network and the BACnet destination network separated, which made the Chipkin QuickServer Dual Ethernet platform an important part of the solution rather than a background detail.
+The customer also needed the OPC UA source network and the BACnet/IP destination network kept separate.
+That made the Dual Ethernet QuickServer platform part of the solution itself, not just a packaging detail.

-Chipkin added value by combining the gateway platform with practical engineering work.
-Mike Arslan built a custom tag-mapping program to accelerate the configuration process, aligned the secure OPC UA connection details with the gateway setup, and helped narrow the project down to the exact namespace differences that mattered in the field.
+Chipkin fit because the gateway platform and the engineering workflow were both part of the answer.
+The Chipkin engineering team built a custom spreadsheet-to-configuration mapping approach, aligned the secure OPC UA connection details with the QuickServer setup, and helped the customer isolate the exact namespace differences that mattered during commissioning.

 Chipkin configured Chipkin QuickServer as an OPC UA client on the source side and a BACnet/IP server on the destination side.
-The gateway used separate Ethernet ports for the two networks, which let the project preserve the customer’s required network boundaries while still exposing the needed process values to the BAS.
+The gateway used separate Ethernet ports for the two networks, which preserved the customer’s network boundary while still exposing the required process values to the BACnet/IP BAS.

-To speed deployment, Chipkin built the mapping workflow around the customer’s tag spreadsheet instead of forcing a one-point-at-a-time manual translation.
-That reduced configuration effort and made it easier to compare the intended OPC UA paths to the live server namespace during validation.
+To speed the deployment, Chipkin built the mapping workflow around the customer’s OPC UA tag spreadsheet instead of forcing one-point-at-a-time manual setup.
+That custom process converted the spreadsheet into a working configuration package, then made it easier to compare the intended OPC UA paths to the live server namespace during validation.

 Process Control Integration Results